Propnight

-Propnight is a survival horror online multiplayer game with Prop Hunt-style mechanics developed by Fntastic and published by Mytona.
-It was released on Steam in November 2021.
-It is a one-versus-four game, similar in nature to Dead by Daylight, in which one player takes on the role of a killer and the other four play as survivors with the ability to turn into objects.
-Propnight held a PC open beta on Steam between October 15 and October 18.
-The game has been officially released on PC on November 30, 2021.
-There are presently no plans to release the games on consoles.
+Propnight was an online asymmetric multiplayer survival horror game with Prop Hunt-style mechanics developed by Fntastic and published by Mytona.
+In the game, four players have the ability to turn into objects in order to evade the fifth player, a killer who is taken to catch and prevent their escape.
+An open beta period on Steam lasted between October 15 and October 18, 2021, before the game's full release on December 1.
+The game was shut down on January 22, 2024, due to Fntastic's closure, a result of the critical and financial failure of the studio's last video game The Day Before (2023).

 Story

 The game's plot is left deliberately mysterious, with the only detail given outside of the game being that "In a small provincial town, teenagers continue to disappear mysteriously."
 In an interview, Anna Vasilieva, the communication director of Fntastic, explained that Propnight "has its own mysterious lore, and we happily thought of a lot of little things that can be noticed while playing the game.
 I would not want to take away from the players the pleasure of building theories and guessing about everything for themselves."